 Landlord Entry

-You cannot enter your tenant’s home without reason or proper notice.
-If a landlord fails to provide reasonable notice to a tenant before entering their unit, they are violating the rights of the renter.
-Florida statutes require that you serve a 12 hours advance notice prior to entering the rental.
+Landlords cannot enter their tenant’s home without reason or proper notice.
+If a landlord fails to provide reasonable notice to a tenant before entering the premises, they are violating the rights of the renter.
+Florida statutes require that you serve a 12 hours advance notice of their intention prior to entering the rental.
 The only exception to the advance notice requirement is when an emergency threatens the unit’s inhabitants.

-Unlike in other states, Florida’s privacy laws don’t specify the hours that a landlord may enter the rental unit.
-We recommend only entering the property during reasonable hours to ensure you can maintain a good relationship with your tenants.
+Unlike in other states, Florida’s privacy provisions don’t specify the hours that a landlord may enter the rental premises.
+We recommend only entering the rental during reasonable hours to ensure you can maintain a good relationship with your tenants.

 Small Claims Courts

-Landlord-tenant disputes can be inspired by many things such as unpaid rent or security deposit deductions.
+Landlord-tenant disputes can be inspired by many things such as unpaid rent, a rocky lease termination, or security deposit deductions.
 Both the landlord and the tenant can seek legal redress in a small claims court as long as the lawsuit doesn’t exceed $5,000.

 In cases where there is a written lease agreement, the statute of limitations is 5 years.
 However, for oral lease agreements, the statute of limitations is 4 years.